 The Autistic Self Advocacy Network is a 501(c)(3) nonprofit organization run by and for Autistic people.
-ASAN was created to serve as a national grassroots disability rights organization for the Autistic community, and does so by advocating for systems change and ensuring that the voices of Autistic people are heard in policy debates and the halls of power while working to educate communities and improve public perceptions of autism.
+ASAN was created to serve as a national grassroots disability rights organization for the Autistic community run by and for Autistic Americans, advocating for systems change and ensuring that the voices of Autistic people are heard in policy debates and the halls of power.
+Our staff work to educate communities, support self-advocacy in all its forms, and improve public perceptions of autism.
 ASAN’s members and supporters include Autistic adults and youth, cross-disability advocates, and non-autistic family members, professionals, educators and friends.

 What We Do

 Our activities include public policy advocacy, the development of Autistic cultural activities, and leadership trainings for Autistic self-advocates.
 We provide information about autism, disability rights, and systems change to the public through a number of different educational, cultural, and advocacy related projects.

 ASAN advocates specific policy positions on issues of importance to Autistic people and others with disabilities.
 In so doing, we seek to ensure the meaningful involvement of Autistic individuals in making policy at all levels, to promote a culture of inclusion and respect for all, to enforce the rights of Autistic people to equal opportunity at school and at work, and to improve funding for community services and supports along with research into how they can best be provided.

 ASAN’s publications available through this website include books on self-advocacy, Autistic culture, and related topics, as well as reports and brief materials.
 Our reports and policy briefs discuss social issues of importance to the Autistic and disability communities, such as access to services and community living, while our books share self-advocate perspectives on a variety of issues and experiences.